 Mr. Quinn Cavallo (Annapolis, MD) recently graduated Summa Cum Laude with a degree in Music Education from VanderCook College of Music (Chicago, IL).
 Considered one of the top music education programs in the country, VanderCook College of Music requires its students to demonstrate proficiency on 19 different instruments including brass, woodwind, string, percussion, and piano.
 While at VanderCook College of Music, Mr. Cavallo was an active member of the horn and flute studio serving as assistant principal horn for the Symphonic Band and as a guest performer for the flute ensemble.

 Throughout his musical career, Mr. Cavallo has had the opportunity to study under world renowned musicians including Frank Portone (Principal Horn of the Charlotte Symphony Orchestra), Peter Jirousek (Horn of the Lyric Opera of Chicago), Mary-Christine Stingley (Internationally Acclaimed Flute Soloist), and Dr. Yu-Sui Hung (Applied Piano and Music Theory Professor at VanderCook College of Music).
-He looks forward to sharing his love for music with students of all ages and is available to teach horn (all levels), flute (all levels), piano (beginner), trumpet (beginner), and oboe (beginner).
+He looks forward to sharing his love for music with students of all ages and is available to teach horn, flute, piano, trumpet, and oboe.

 Mr. Alexander MarteViolist and Violist, Mr. Alexander Marte, will post his biogrphay soon.